MalkaGreenberg/Employee-Tracker/README.md

   - [Questions](#questions)

   ## Installation
   clone the respository and run 'npm i' in the terminal

   ## Usage
-  run the command 'node app' in the terminal to start the application, answer the prompts, press Ctrl C to stop
+  run the command 'node app' in the terminal to start the application, answer the prompts, press Ctrl+C to exit the application
+  [screenshot]
+  [link to walkthrough video] ()

   ## License
   This project is licensed under MIT.

   ## Contributing
-  make a pull request  in it hub
+  make a pull request  in GitHub

   ## Tests
   NA